veebch/twirly/README.md

 *The model of infrared remote control used differed from this, most likely the codes need to be changed, depending on the remote.

 # Assembly
+Clone this repository, install ampy, and copy the required files to the pico.

+Then
+- Mount the pico to the DC motor driver board.
+- Connect the power to the driver board (this also powers the pico).
+- Connect the motor to outputs A1 and A2 on the driver board.
+- Connect the IR sensor, using GPIO 0 for VCC, and GPIO 16 for S (signal).

 # Video